zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/lol2gltf.md

 - Make sure there is only one single mesh, parented to one skeleton
 - Make sure the command is correct, and no <kbd>"</kbd> are missing or spelling mistakes are made
 - If you can't find the problem, don't hesitate to ask for help on Runeforge's discord

+## List of common errors

+> `Unhandled exception.
+System.ArgumentException: Parameter "LogicalMeshes" (System.Collections.Generic.IReadOnlyCollection<SharpGLTF.Schema2.Mesh>) must have a size equal to 1, had a size of <X>.
+(Parameter 'LogicalMeshes')`

+File is not a single mesh, join all meshes